chris-moreton/rivalchess-ga/README.md

 Random mutations can occur.

-The next generation then plays in a league and the process continues.
+The next generation then plays in a league, and the process continues.

 ## To Run